 General the Lord Dannatt GCB CBE MC DL

-General The Lord Dannatt was commissioned into The Green Howards in 1971.
-He served seven tours of duty with the 1st Battalion in Northern Ireland and also with the UN in Cyprus and for many years in Germany before he commanded the Battalion in the airmobile role from 1989 to 1991.
-Amongst appointments on the Staff, as Colonel Higher Command and Staff Course/Doctrine at the Army Staff College, Camberley in 1992-93, he wrote the Army Doctrine Publication “Operations” – a revised operational doctrine appropriate to the post Cold War era.
-From 1994 to1996 he commanded 4th Armoured Brigade again in Germany and also in Bosnia during the early days of the implementation of the Dayton Peace Agreement.
+General the Lord Dannatt was commissioned into The Green Howards in 1971.
+He served seven tours of duty with the 1st Battalion in Northern Ireland, then with the UN in Cyprus and for many years in Germany, before he commanded the Battalion in the airmobile role from 1989 to 1991.
+Among appointments on the Staff as Colonel Higher Command and Staff Course/Doctrine at the Army Staff College, Camberley in 1992-93, he wrote the Army Doctrine Publication “Operations” – a revised operational doctrine appropriate to the post Cold War era.
+From 1994 to 1996, he commanded 4th Armoured Brigade again in Germany and also in Bosnia, during the early days of the implementation of the Dayton Peace Agreement.

 He is President of the Soldiers’ and Airmen’s Scripture Readers Association.
 He was awarded the Military Cross in 1973, was appointed a Commander of the Order of the British Empire in 1996, awarded the Queen’s Commendation for Valuable Service in 1999 and was appointed as a Knight Grand Cross of the most Honourable Order of the Bath in 2009.
 In 2010 he was appointed a Deputy Lieutenant for Greater London and in 2011 also as a Deputy Lieutenant for Norfolk.
 In the same year he became a cross bench member of the House of Lords.